 Teach your kids to litter, play loud music and be inconsiderate just like you.

-How to talk like a bad neighbour:
+Talk like a bad neighbour:

 When on a call, make sure you speak loudly in your back yard.